-The Hoover Institution at Stanford University is seeking qualified candidates for a full-time Publications Program Assistant position for the Hoover Press.
+The Hoover Institution at Stanford University is seeking qualified candidates for a full-time Program Manager position.

 About Stanford University's Hoover Institution: The Hoover Institution on War, Revolution, and Peace is a public policy research center devoted to the advanced study of economics, politics, history, and political economyboth domestic and foreignas well as international affairs.